aps0611/Pratham_research/README.md

     - Provide key insights derived from the data.

 - **Assignment 2:**
-  - Dataset: 'RA Test Data 2' text exchanges from an Early Childhood Education WhatsApp Bot integrated with ChatGpt.
+  - Dataset: 'RA Test Data 2' text exchanges from an Early Childhood Education Bot integrated with ChatGpt.
   - Tasks:
     - Clean and preprocess the text data.
     - Identify and summarize topical interests.